The 4th World Conference

 Throughout his career, Dr. Lim has held numerous leadership roles in regional and international tourism associations, including Chairmanship of the Asia Pacific Tourism Association (APTA) and founding membership in Asia Pacific Education & Training in Tourism (APETIT) under UNESCAP.
 He has also served on the board of the Korea Tourism Organization and contributed to aviation safety policy through the Korean Ministry of Land and Transportation.
 His work emphasizes advancing tourism research, education, and industry collaboration in Asia-Pacific, and under his leadership, Duy Tan University continues to expand its global engagement in hospitality and tourism studies.

-Dimitorios Buhalis
+Dimitrios Buhalis

 Bournemouth University

-Dimitorios Buhalis
+Dimitrios Buhalis

 Bournemouth University